Silver Surfer: Earth X

-An alternate universe variant of the Silver Surfer from Earth X appears in Universe X. This version is accompanied by Shalla-Bal, who Franklin Richards / Galactus turned into a second Silver Surfer.
+An alternate universe version of the Silver Surfer from Earth X appears in Universe X. This version is accompanied by Shalla-Bal, who Franklin Richards / Galactus turned into a second Silver Surfer.

 Earth-691

-An alternate universe variant of Norrin Radd from Earth-691 appears in Guardians of the Galaxy #24-25.
+An alternate universe version of Norrin Radd from Earth-691 appears in Guardians of the Galaxy #24-25.
 This version became the Keeper and possesses the quantum bands, which augment his connection to the Power Cosmic.
-He initially works with the eponymous Guardians until he realizes he can use his enhanced powers to satiate Galactus and leaves with him.
+He initially works with the Guardians until he realizes he can use his enhanced powers to satiate Galactus and leaves with him.

 Exiles

-An alternate universe variant of Norrin Radd from Earth-552 appears in Exiles.
+An alternate universe version of Norrin Radd from Earth-552 appears in Exiles.
 This version was a military scientist who accidentally destroyed his world with his greatest invention.
 Determined to bring it back to existence, he approached Galactus, Restorer of Worlds, and became his herald in exchange for his help.
 Upon learning Galactus only restores worlds that were destroyed by the Blight, an enraged Radd attempted to kill him for his knowledge.
 This would eventually lead to him being killed by a cosmically empowered Sabretooth.

 Green Lantern/Silver Surfer: Unholy Alliances

-An alternate universe variant of the Silver Surfer appears in Green Lantern/Silver Surfer: Unholy Alliances.
+An alternate universe version of the Silver Surfer appears in Green Lantern/Silver Surfer: Unholy Alliances.

 Marvel Zombies

-An alternate universe variant of the Silver Surfer from Earth-2149 appears in Marvel Zombies #5.
+An alternate universe version of the Silver Surfer from Earth-2149 appears in Marvel Zombies #5.
 Upon coming to Earth, he is attacked and killed by several zombies, who absorb his cosmic powers and go on to kill Galactus to empower themselves further.

 MC2

-An alternate universe variant of the Silver Surfer from Earth-982 appears in Last Planet Standing #5.
+An alternate universe version of the Silver Surfer from Earth-982 appears in Last Planet Standing #5.
 While foiling Galactus's plot to cause a new Big Bang, he merges with him and undoes Galactus's damage.

 Ruins

-The corpse of an alternate universe variant of the Silver Surfer from Earth-9591 makes a cameo appearance in Ruins #1.
+The corpse of an alternate universe version of the Silver Surfer from Earth-9591 makes a cameo appearance in Ruins #1.
 This version is theorized to have been driven mad over his ability to survive without oxygen and clawed open his chest to expose his lungs to Earth's atmosphere, only to die from shock.